 Taekwondo is a Korean martial art, focusing and specialising in the use of the legs.
-World-renowned as the greatest kicking martial art, is has a place from gymnastics halls, to MMA rings, to the Military of many countries.
+World-renowned as the greatest kicking martial art, is has a place from gymnastics halls to MMA rings, to the Military of many countries.

-It has 2 branches; International Taekwondo Federation (ITF) and the World Taekwondo Federation (WT).
+It has 2 branches; the International Taekwondo Federation (ITF) and the World Taekwondo Federation (WT).
 These 2 martial arts are almost entirely different, with different forms and different sparring regulations.
 At Ali’s Dojang, we practise the Olympic Style, the WT.